-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Brains Grow and Change , https://youcubed.org/weeks/week- 3-grade-1-2 Mindset Video day 3, Brains Grow and Change Square tiles playtime 10-15 min Play time with the manipulative Put up an image of a rectangle and ask if anyone built this shape.
+Activity Time Description Materials Mindset Message 5 min Play the mindset video Mindset Video Square tiles playtime 10-15 min Play time with the manipulative Put up an image of a rectangle and ask if anyone built this shape.
 Tell them this is the shape we will study today.
 Have students walk about the room to see if anyone built a rectangle, emphasizing how we observe and learn.
 Square paper tiles, Framing Rectangles Handouts attached, or a square tile manipulative Framing Rectangles 45 min Create as many rectangles as you can with up to 12 square tiles in each rectangle.
 Draw each of your rectangles on grid paper.
 What if you put a different color border of tiles around each rectangle?
 How many tiles are in your border for each of your different rectangles?
-Draw each of your rectangles on grid paper Square paper tiles, Framing Rectangles Handout attached, or a square tile manipulative Poster paper (optional) Glue (optional) Debrief Mindset Message 5 min Remind students of the video messages they heard - that there is no such thing as a math brain or a math person!
-Anyone can learn any level of math with hard work and effort!
+Draw each of your rectangles on grid paper Square paper tiles, Framing Rectangles Handout attached, or a square tile manipulative Poster paper (optional) Glue (optional) Debrief Mindset Message 5 min Debrief the mindset messages for this activity.